Snapchat/KeyDB-docs/docs/memory-optimization.md

 array with length-prefixed key value pairs.
-Since we do this only when N is small, the amortized time for HGET and HSET commands is still O(1): the hash will be converted into a real hash table as soon as the number of elements it contains will grow too much (you can configure the limit in KeyDB.conf).
+Since we do this only when N is small, the amortized time for HGET and HSET commands is still O(1): the hash will be converted into a real hash table as soon as the number of elements it contains will grow too much (you can configure the limit in keydb.conf).

 This does not work well just from the point of view of time complexity, but also from the point of view of constant times, since a linear array of key